 EGI does not have a stance on any workflow system, or any standardised access interfaces for workflow engines as long as the core infrastructure defined through the UMD Capabilities, provides sufficient support for domain specific workflow engines.

 EGI considers workflows, especially those that go beyond simple DAG type of job trees, as a domain-specific feature.
-While needed across many different domains, convergence on a common set of workflow features and interfaces is seen as very unlikely I the future.
+While needed across many different domains, convergence on a common set of workflow features and interfaces is seen as very unlikely in the future.

 Virtualisation Capabilities